 One limitation in a simple interpretation of the Zone principles is that not much attention may be given to where the protein, fat and carbs came from.
 In particular, choosing healthy fats and more complex carbs (rather than simple sugars) is key to getting the most benefit.

-I chose the anti-inflammatory flax seed oil, (high in Omega-6 fatty acids) and Lecithin (another awesome brain food).
+I chose the anti-inflammatory Flax Seed Oil, (high in Omega-3 fatty acids) and Sunflower Lecithin (another awesome brain food).
 In general, choosing vegetable sources of fats is superior to most animal based choices.
-I use olives, olive oil, avacado, flax seeds, raw nuts and seeds to bring in the fat in the healthiest ways.
-Wild or truly free range fish and game are the best animal fat choices, but each of these should be avaluated carefully to avoid problems.
+I use olives, olive oil, avocado, flax seeds, raw nuts and seeds to bring in the fat in the healthiest ways.
+Wild or truly free range fish and game are the best animal fat choices, but each of these should be evaluated carefully to avoid problems.

-For protein, I choose unflavored soy protein because all of the flavored ones will have sugars added.
+For protein, I choose an unflavored Sprouted Vegan Protein Powder because all of the flavored ones will have sugars added.
 I also picked unflavored non-fat yogurt, to leave out the sugars and because most of the toxic chemicals (pesticides, hormones, PCBs, etc.) we ingest from animal products are fat soluble.
 So if you take away the fat from your animal products, and most of the toxins are gone too.
 I recommend that we all buy animal products that are wild or free range or organic, unless they are 100% fat free.

 My carbohydrate choices were an organic apple and organic blue berries.
 These unprocessed, high-nutrient carbohydrate choices bring with them fiber, vitamins, minerals, proanthocyanidins and other healthy plant-based benefits.
 I consider sugar (white and brown), corn syrup, honey, maple or agave syrups, and even undiluted fruit juices all to be “refined sugars”, and I tend to avoid them completely unless they are in limited quantities and well bracketed with healthy fats and protein.